UselessPickles/ts-enum-util/docs/EnumWrapper.md

     // type of value is RGB
     // type of key is ("R" | "G" | "B")
     // wrappedEnum is a reference to wrappedRgb
-    // index is based on sorted key order
+    // index is based on original defined order of the enum });
-});

 // Convert all entries of the enum to an array of mapped values